bizzaccelerator/Footballers-transfers-Insights/README.md

 ### Recommendations

-It seems to exist an apparent relationship between the weather in a specific day and the number of player transferences performed in that specific day.
+It seems to exist an apparent relationship between the weather in a day and the number of player transferences performed in that specific day.
 However, it is recommended that further investigations need to be done.

 ## Further Improvements